E-Cigarettes vs. Cigarettes: A Cost Analysis

 If you use Cig-A-Likes, you will want to consider the cost of cartridge replacements.
 Factor in the costs of any replacement batteries or accessories if needed.
 The cost of the cartridge replacements for Cig-a-likes varies, as all prices in the market, and you definitely get a better deal when you buy in bulk.
-Cartridges generally over around $1.50 to $4.00, so an average cost cartridge of around $2.75 with a 2 mL capacity will cost you just over $1000 annually.
-(Subtract your device/accessory costs, if applicable, and needs from the below figures to determine actual savings).
-In Virginia, you will save around $800 a year, in New York you will save almost $4000.
-If you pay the average cost for cigarette in America, you will save over $1600 a year.
+Cartridges generally hover around $1.50 to $4.00, so an average cost cartridge of around $2.75 with a 2 mL capacity will cost you just over $1000 annually.
+(Subtract your device/accessory costs, if applicable, and needs from the below figure to determine actual savings).
+In Virginia, you will save around $800 a year, in New York, you will save almost $4000.
+If you pay the average cost for cigarettes in America, you will save over $1600 a year.

 If a pack of smokes is closer to the national average of $7.26 where you live, then you can expect to save over $2000 a year, and still be able to buy a device as well.